 Two days later (Fig. 2.) there is already marked improvement.
 Note the dry surface over the yellow granulation areas where re-epithelialisation has already sealed the wound surface.
-The depressed areas have now filled in‚ the grafted skin is looking homogeneous and healthy and has blended seamlessly with the surrounding normal skin. (arrows) The dressing was easily removed with no adhesion to the wound surface.
+The depressed areas have now filled in‚ the grafted skin is looking homogeneous and healthy, and has blended seamlessly with the surrounding normal skin.
+Most importantly, the dressing was freely removed there being no adherance to the wound surface.